Get updates and action alerts from Friends of Animals by joining our email list.

-The mistreatment of animals at the hand of humans is hot topic.
+The relationship between humans and other animals is at critical moment in our history.
 Recent national polls show that more than half of Americans support stronger laws to protect animals, and that a third want some form of animal rights.
-These numbers are a reflection of the attention the national press has given the plight of both captive animals (like elephants, whales and apes) and many wild, yet endangered, species.
+International and national media outlets are highlighting the plight of both captive animals (like elephants, whales and apes) and many wild, yet endangered, species.

 Our approach is to fight for a legal system in which governmental and corporate decision-makers are obligated to fully examine how human actions may degrade the types of lives animals are trying to lead.
-Such a right is not based solely on our compassion or empathy for an animal, but on moral and scientific principles that we can justify by argument.
+This obligation is not based solely on our compassion or empathy for an animal, but on moral and scientific principles that we can justify by argument.
 Our decision-making processes must embrace our ever-expanding knowledge of how human involvement or interference with an animal diminishes one or more of that animal’s basic capabilities.
-In other words, the reason to focus on the ethical treatment of animals is because of them, not because of us.
+In other words, we cannot ignore how corporations and institutions are impacting the lives of animals.

-We have come to call this a “right of ethical consideration for all non-human animals.”
-This is not necessarily the immediate granting of specific substantive rights for animals, like the right to life, freedom, etc. It is, however, a pathway to strengthening legal protections for animals and future substantive, but appropriate, rights.
+The right of all animals to live a meaningful life free from human exploitation guides our work.
+This includes consideration of each animals’ unique capabilities, as well as their social and biological health.
+This is not necessarily the immediate granting of specific substantive rights for animals.
+It is, however, a pathway to strengthening legal protections for animals and future substantive, but appropriate, rights.
 By requiring decision-makers and the public to engage in active deliberation about the human impact on an animal’s ability to live a meaningful life, societal and legal beliefs regarding the rights of non-human animals can more quickly change for the better.